-370 Interviewing in Social Work (3) Prerequisites: Social work majors only: SWK 200 with professional practice, current practice trends, and specialized case study reviews, and the use of appropriate research methods to evaluate practice in the practicum placement.
+370 Interviewing in Social Work (3) Prerequisites: Social work majors only: SWK 200

 Provides an introduction to the basic skills in working with people.
 Course content includes interviewing techniques and methods, facilitative skills with an emphasis on the acquisition of effective helping skills.
 The student will be instructed in skills which incorporate the client's worldview in the interview process.